Fairness-aware Vision Transformer via Debiased Self-Attention: Introduction

 \section{Introduction}

-Recently, Vision Transformer (ViT) \cite{dosovitskiy2020image,liu2021swin} has emerged as an architectural paradigm and a viable alternative to the standard Convolutional Neural Network (CNN) \cite{he2016deep,pan2021explaining,li2021improving} in the computer vision (CV) community.
-ViT is able of extracting global relationships via the self-attention mechanism leading to impressive feature representation capabilities, which has resulted in improved performance in various CV tasks, such as image classification \cite{dosovitskiy2020image,liu2021swin}, object detection \cite{carion2020end,dai2021up}, semantic segmentation \cite{zheng2021rethinking,strudel2021segmenter}, and image generation \cite{hudson2021generative}, to name a few.
+Vision Transformer (ViT) \cite{dosovitskiy2020image} has emerged as an architectural paradigm and a viable alternative to the standard Convolutional Neural Network (CNN).
+ViT extracts global relationships via the attention mechanism leading to impressive feature representation capabilities, resulting in improved performance in various CV tasks, such as image classification \cite{liu2021swin}, object detection \cite{carion2020end,dai2021up}, semantic segmentation \cite{strudel2021segmenter,li2023focalunetr}, and image generation \cite{hudson2021generative}, to name a few.

 Given its promising performance, researchers have studied the trustworthiness of ViT for real-world applications.
-Several works have explored the robustness and explainability of ViT, highlighting its strengths and weaknesses.
-Robustness refers to the ability of ViT to perform well on inputs that deviate from the training distribution, such as adversarial examples \cite{bhojanapalli2021understanding,fu2022patch,salman2022certified,mao2022towards,zhou2022understanding}.
-Explainability refers to the ability of ViT to provide insights into its decision-making process, which is crucial for building trust in the model \cite{abnar2020quantifying,chefer2021transformer,qiang2022attcat}.
+Several works \cite{mao2022towards,zhou2022understanding,chefer2021transformer,qiang2022attcat,li2023negative,qiang2023interpretability} have explored the robustness and explainability of ViT, highlighting its strengths and weaknesses.
+Robustness refers to the ability of ViT to perform well on inputs that deviate from the training distribution, such as adversarial examples \cite{mao2022towards,zhou2022understanding,qiang2024prompt}.
+Explainability refers to the ability of ViT to provide insights into its decision-making process, which is crucial for building trust in the model \cite{chefer2021transformer,qiang2022attcat,li2023negative,qiang2023interpretability}.

-Besides robustness and explainability, fairness stands as another core trustworthy desiderata \cite{holstein2019improving,chouldechova2018frontiers}.
-Several studies have already demonstrated that many deep-learning-based models simply make predictions by exploiting spurious correlations with the input features \cite{wang2020mitigating,jung2021fair}.
-These spurious correlations occur when a feature is statistically informative for a majority of training examples but does not actually capture the underlying relationship between the input features and the target labels \cite{wilson2019predictive,singh2020don}.
+Besides robustness and explainability, fairness stands as another core trustworthy desiderata \cite{holstein2019improving,chouldechova2018frontiers,qiang2022counterfactual}.
+Several studies have already demonstrated that many deep-learning-based models simply make predictions by exploiting spurious correlations present in the training data \cite{wang2020mitigating,jung2021fair}.
+These spurious correlations occur when a feature is statistically informative for a majority of training examples but do not capture the underlying relationship between certain input features and the target outputs \cite{wilson2019predictive,singh2020don}.